victor-secops/pipeline2html/README.md

 # pipeline2html
-generates a human-readable .HTML file from the Veracode pipeline verification results.json file. tested in python 3.7
+generates a human-readable .HTML file from the Veracode pipeline verification results.json file.<br />
+tested in python 3.7<br />

 # How to Use
 <p>